lamps-wg/cmcbis/draft-mandel-lamps-rfc5272bis.md

    presented public encryption key.

-3. Client decrypts the POP challenge using the private key that corresponds to the presented public key and sends the plaintext back to the server.
+3. Client decrypts the POP challenge using the private key that corresponds to the presented public key and sends the hash of the plaintext back to the server.

-4. Server validates the decrypted POP challenge and continues processing the certification request.
+5. Server validates the decrypted POP challenge and continues processing the certification request.

 CMC defines two different controls.
 The first deals with the